logan676/TikTok-Compose/docs/CameraRecording.md

 Real‑time effects on the camera screen rely on the filter support built in to `CameraView`.
 When a user selects a value from the `Filters` enumeration the composable updates `cameraView.filter = selectedFilter.newInstance()` so both the preview and the recorded video use that effect.

+### Mirrored Output

+The preview can be flipped horizontally by tapping the **Mirror** controller on the camera screen.
+When enabled, captured photos are mirrored using a bitmap transformation and videos are transcoded with `Mp4Composer.flipHorizontal(true)` so the saved files match the preview.

 The repository also contains a `CameraGlPreviewView` class that demonstrates how `mp4compose` `GlFilter` implementations could be applied to CameraX frames.
 This